Theolin-Nadasen/gemini-coder/README.md

-# ai-coder README

-**Gemini Coder Pro — AI-Powered Coding Assistant for VS Code**
+**Gemini Coder — AI-Powered Coding Assistant for VS Code**

-Take your coding productivity to the next level with Gemini Coder Pro — an AI extension built for real developers who want precision, clarity, and speed.
+Take your coding productivity to the next level with Gemini Coder — an AI extension built for real developers who want precision, clarity, and speed.

-Unlike other AI tools, Gemini Coder Pro is non-intrusive — it will never modify or suggest code unless you explicitly ask it to.
+Unlike other AI tools, Gemini Coder is non-intrusive — it will never modify or suggest code unless you explicitly ask it to.
 You’re always in control.

 You can even view AI-suggested changes before applying them, so nothing gets overwritten unless you’re ready.